Daviex/Steins-Gate-Dialogues-Extractor/README.md

 If you use it, just mention where you took it from!

 # How it works?
+The tool is based of the idea that for our project we need only dialogues.
+Well, after I've analyzed the NSB files, I found out that texts of the game are saved inside the tags <PRE></PRE>, so everything is inside those tags are dialogues, and also set person who is talking, the animation etc.

+So, I'm going through every single file, and check out for those tags, and, when I found them, I save them and after I'm going to write them down to a file txt.

+# How to make it works?
-Simply.
-Build the project, move the nss folder you decompiled with the archive tool in the same folder as the executable and execute it, will create a folder called extracted.
+Move the nss folder you decompiled with the archive tool in the same folder as the executable and execute it, will create a folder called extracted.

 Enjoy